The girls XC program started in 1992, the year BG

 In the years from 1996 to 1999, they had one 4th place and three 6th place finishes to qualify for the MOC to end their season.
 From 2000 to 2002, they did not qualify for the MOC.

-they were 9th in the Div Championship but bounced back in 2005, led by Ashley Neville to become the third team to run in the
+In 2004, they were 9th in the Div Championship but bounced back in 2005, led by Ashley Neville to become the third team to run in the New England Championship, placing 21st.
+Neville's 34th place in that meet is the third best finish by a BG girl.
+In 2006, Neville had moved to the West coast and the team placed 10th in the Div Championship.

 The year 2007 marked the beginning of a long run of outstanding girls teams.
 That year, led by Courtney Veilleux, they finished 2nd in the Div Championship for the schools first NHIAA plaque.
 Unfortunately, they did not have a good race at the MOC and failed to qualify for the New England Championship.